turningpoint1988/HOCNN/README.md

-# HOCNN
+## High-order convolutional neural network for predicting DNA-protein binding sites (HOCNN)

-High-order convolutional neural network for predicting DNA-protein binding sites This work is based on [caffe-cnn](https://github.com/gifford-lab/caffe-cnn/), and please refer to it for more details.
+This work is based on [caffe-cnn](https://github.com/gifford-lab/caffe-cnn/), and please refer to it for more details.

 ## Prerequisite